adzcai/janc/content/posts/2021-04-21-intro-and-roadmap.md

   - intro
 ---

 So here it is!
-Our first-ever article.
+Our first-ever post.
 Here I want to set a basic framework and some goals for my first ever conlang, which I'll refer to as "Lorem" until I come up with a name for it[^1] later down the road.

 ## Roadmap